 Joint ownership of a property

-“Unmarried couples often have conversations like Ms Chipperfield and Mr Horn did when the relationship is going well,” explains Sarah.
+“Unmarried couples often have conversations like Ms Chipperfield and Mr Horn did when the relationship is going well,” explains Sam.
 “However, once the relationship has broken down there can be a tendency to re-interpret or deny the significance of such conversations.”